abuseofnotation/monad-transformers/README.md

 # About monad transformers

-If you don't know what a monad transformer is, relax: it is just a functor between two kleisi categories!
+If you don't know what a monad transformer is, relax:

+It is just a functor between two kleisi categories.

 Joking.
 See [this article](http://book.realworldhaskell.org/read/monad-transformers.html).